Vvoox/Email_sender/README.md

 Sending text message to many emails git remote add origin https://github.com/Vvoox/Email_sender.git

-The whole principe is to read the emails list from your list above and then send your message for all  , many people and country need to send everyday the same msg to many clients .
+Many people and country need to send everyday the same msg to many clients .The whole principle here is to read the emails list from your list above and then send your message for all .

-#This code it just for facilitate task of sending msg to many emails here its just for gmail . but you can change the host and port for other email's platformes .
+#This code is just for facilitate task of sending msg to many emails here its just for gmail . but you can change the host and port for other email's platformes .
 If you've any problems or need some support please contact me , on Github or any other platforme ,Good luck.

 Notice : Do not show your code after editing, cause will contain sensitive informations .